Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 the **median** = 6
 and the **mode** = 1

-If our data are **normally** distributed, think a symetrical bell curve, the mean is just at the peak of a histogram of the data, to demonstrate that, here's a plot of some randomly simulated normal data, with a red line representing the mean.
+If our data are **normally** distributed, think a symmetrical bell curve, the mean is just at the peak of a histogram of the data, to demonstrate that, here's a plot of some randomly simulated normal data, with a red line representing the mean.

 ```r